Fatal1ty/mashumaro/README.md

 --------------------------------------------------------------------------------

-This framework works by taking the schema of the data and generating a specific parser and builder for exactly that schema.
+This framework works by taking the schema of the data and generating a specific parser and builder for exactly that schema, taking into account the specifics of the serialization format.
 This is much faster than inspection of field types on every call of parsing or building at runtime.

+These specific parsers and builders are presented by the corresponding `from_*` and `to_*` methods.
+They are compiled during import time (or at runtime in some cases) and are set as attributes to your dataclasses.

 Benchmark
 --------------------------------------------------------------------------------